 Your gums are crucial for supporting the roots and crowns of your teeth.
 Their soft tissues offer protection from harmful oral bacteria in plaque and extreme temperature fluctuations.
 They also play an active role in keeping teeth firmly in place and aligned.
 Therefore, gum recession, or shrinking gum lines, is an issue that must be addressed quickly.
-While the incidence of gum recession has been found to increase with age, age alone has not been determined as an actual cause of gum recession.
+While the incidence of recession has been found to increase with age, age alone has not been determined as an actual cause of recession.
 Below, we’ll explore the steps you can take to help delay the onset of gum recession—or perhaps avoid it altogether.

 Your Gums’ Anatomy

 Teeth are supported by hard tissues (such as the jaw bone) and soft tissues (such as periodontal ligaments and gums).
 There are two types of exposed gum that perform different roles in the support and protection of the teeth.

 - “Free gingiva” is the looser tissue which most closely surrounds the visible area of the tooth and is not directly attached to the tooth.
 You probably notice this area of the gums when flossing: a thread of floss can usually move up underneath this lowest area of the gums.

 - “Attached gingiva” is directly above the free mucosa, and plays an important in protecting the underlying teeth roots from bacterial infection.
 The health and functionality of your teeth depend upon maintaining a certain level of attached gingiva.

 - Just above the attached gingiva, is a darker, reddish area of gums that is not firmly connected.
 It is called “mucogingival tissue.”
 It is thinner and softer than the attached gingiva and connects the attached gingiva to the cheeks and other soft tissues in the mouth.

 What Gum Recession Means for You